danieldulaney/appendlist/README.md

-# AppendList: An append-only list data structure
+# AppendList: An append-only list that preserves references to its elements

 [![Build Status](https://travis-ci.com/danieldulaney/appendlist.svg?branch=master)](https://travis-ci.com/danieldulaney/appendlist)

 This list lets you add new things to the end, even if you're holding a reference to something already inside it.
+It also avoids reallocations.

 When should you use it?